We hardly know where to begin, there’s such news to tell you.

 - Even larger holes

-In addition, six free video tutorials by Jen will be available online here at MDK, beginning in June.
+In addition, eight free video tutorials by Jen will be available online here at MDK.

 Martina Behm’s Nissolia Shawl: